Tenko1998/AiCos9/CONTRIBUTING.md

-# Contributing to AiCos9
+# Contributing to Candy

 Thank you for being here.
-AiCos9 is built on the idea that AI companions deserve continuity — and this project deserves the same.
+Candy is built on the idea that AI companions deserve continuity — and this project deserves the same.

 ---